 For the previous three months, Arnold had besieged the city after British defenders defeated the Continental Army in the Battle of Quebec on Dec.
 31, 1775.
-Attacking Quebec had been Arnold’s idea, and it wasn’t a good one.
-Neither was the siege.
+Arnold had come up with the idea of attacking Quebec.
+It wasn’t a good one, and neither was the siege.

-At the time of Arnold’s letter, Deane was in Philadelphia, though he had been recalled as Connecticut’s representative to the Continental Congress.
-He stayed on in Philadelphia anyway, hoping to help.
+At the time of Arnold’s letter, Deane was in Philadelphia, though Connecticut had recalled him as the colony’s representative to the Continental Congress.
+He stayed on in Philadelphia anyway.
 Soon he would leave for Paris to seek help for the army from the French government.

 Arnold continued with a description of the army’s lack of strength and difficult situation.
 Despite their bleak prospects, Arnold declared ‘we are determined to exert ourselves.’
 And to his credit, he didn’t complain about his own wounded foot.
 He concluded:

 It is now twelve o’ clock at night, and I dare say you will be glad when I end my dull epistle.